TriPed-Robot/trip_kinematics/docs/source/how_it_works.rst

 .. image:: images/excavator_arm.png
  :alt: excavator_arm

+..
+TODO describe joint drawing conventions

 a coordinate system has more than one parent since the transformations form a loop.

 Such a loop is called a closed kinematic chain.

 ..
 TODO describe what the classical appoach its

-In practice this is computationally expensive and unnecessairy.
+In practice, this is computationally expensive and unnecessary.
 Instead one would just calculate the orientation of the elbow joint as a function of hydraulic cylinder position.
-Then one could just treat the system like a normal open chain.
+Then one could just treat the system as a normal open chain.

 TriP embraces this mapping approach and implements it using the :class:`.KinematicGroup` class.
-A :class:`.KinematicGroup` is made up of a `virtual_transformation`, a `actuated_state` and two mappings.
+A :class:`.KinematicGroup` is made up of a `virtual_transformation`, an `actuated_state`, and two mappings.
 The mappings convert between the state of the `virtual_transformation`, called `virtual_state`, and the `actuated_state`.

 .. image:: images/group_structure.png
  :alt: group_structure

-As the grahic above implies the virtual_transformation is an open chain.
+As the graphic above implies the virtual_transformation is an open chain.
 .. important::
     The virtual_transformation has to be a single open chain without branches.
     The reasons for this will be discussed in the next section